Park Rules and Policies

 - The Speed Limit for all vehicles throughout the campground is 5 M.P.H.
 We realize that this is ridiculously slow.
 If you do not feel that you are driving ridiculously slow, then you are driving too fast.
 Motorcycles, ATV’s and all vehicles should be driven to and from campsites only.
 Please remember that you share the road with bicyclists and pedestrians.
 In summary, this rule and policy is for everyone’s safety and to also keep the park a pleasant environment for all of our guests

 - All RV’s and vehicles must comply with regulations and are required to be tagged and registered.
 In addition, RV’s cannot be older than 10 years old, unless they have been fully restored and considered “vintage.”
-All of our sites are provided with 50 amps so no generators need to be running unless there is a power outage.
+All of our sites are provided with 30 and 50 amps so no generators need to be running unless there is a power outage.
 Other than RV use, no other use of water or sewer sources are permissible.

 - Bicycles and Scooters must not be ridden after dusk and should be ridden under control at all times.
 Vehicles and bicycles should always use caution and yield to pedestrians for everyone’s safety.